The Chipmunk Adventure: Plot

 Frustrated by his men's failures, Jamal enlists the aid of a young sheikh who has his mercenaries capture the Chipettes in Giza.
-Rather than turn them over to Jamal, the prince desires instead to keep the girls and marry Brittany, and gifts her a baby penguin.
-The girls perform a song to charm the cobras guarding their dolls, escape in their balloon, and detour to Antarctica to return the baby penguin to its family.
-Learning that they have deviated from their route, Claudia sends her thugs after them.
-The girls escape, but discover the diamonds and cash inside the dolls, realize they have been deceived and set out to find the boys.
+Rather than turn them over to Jamal, the young prince desires instead to keep Jeanette and Eleanor and marry Brittany, much to her chagrin, and gifts her a homesick baby penguin.
+The girls perform a song to charm the cobras guarding their dolls, escape in their hot air balloon, and detour to Antarctica to return the baby penguin to its family.
+Learning that they have deviated from their expected route, Claudia sends her thugs after them.
+The Chipettes escape with the penguins helping them, but discover the diamonds and cash inside the dolls, realize they have been deceived and set out to find the Chipmunks.

 Meanwhile, the Chipmunks take a shortcut through a jungle, where they are captured by a native tribe who name Theodore their "Prince of Plenty" and force Alvin and Simon to be his slaves.
-They soon learn that Theodore and soon them are to be sacrificed by being dropped into a pit of crocodiles on a full moon.
-By performing the song "Wooly Bully" to entertain the natives, they stall their execution and are rescued by the Chipettes.
+They soon learn that Theodore and soon themselves are to be sacrificed by being dropped into a pit of crocodiles on a full moon.
+By performing the song "Wooly Bully" to entertain the natives, they stall their sacrifice and are rescued by the Chipettes.

 Claudia discovers Mario passing information to Jamal, who is revealed to be an Interpol Inspector.
-The children land at Los Angeles International Airport at the same time as Dave's returning flight, and are chased by the Furschteins, who get them to surrender by lying that they have kidnapped Ms. Miller.
+The Chipmunks and the Chipettes land at Los Angeles International Airport at the same time as Dave's returning flight, and are chased by the Furschteins, who get them to surrender by lying that they have kidnapped Ms. Miller.
 Dave sees them being taken away in the Furschteins' car, and joins Jamal in pursuit.
 Ms. Miller is absentmindedly driving the wrong way on a one-way street on her way to pick up Dave, and accidentally runs the Furschteins off the road.
-They are arrested by Jamal, and the children are reunited with Dave.
-Alvin and Brittany argue over who won the race, much to the adults' frustration.
+They get arrested by Jamal, and the Chipmunks and the Chipettes are reunited with Dave.
+Alvin and Brittany argue over who won the race, much to Dave and Mrs. Miller's frustration.